 Airborne Position Reference Tools (APRT)

-APRT Displays Are Not Currently Approved For Use In The NAS
+August 15, 2025: APRT Displays Are Now Approved For Use In The NAS.

 Airborne Position Reference Tools (APRTs) are supplemental surveillance tools for increasing airborne situational awareness.
 They are intended for use in air traffic control towers that are staffed by non-federally employed controllers and not equipped with Standard Terminal Automation Replacement Systems (STARS).